Frank Loesser: Awards and legacy

 Loesser received the 1951 Tony Award for Best Musical for his Guys and Dolls music and lyrics.
 He was nominated for the Tony Award for book, music and lyrics for The Most Happy Fella and as Best Composer for How to Succeed in Business Without Really Trying.
 Loesser was awarded a Grammy Award in 1962 for Best Original Cast Show Album for How to Succeed in Business Without Really Trying.

 Loesser is regarded as one of the more talented writers of his era, noted for writing witty lyrics and clever musical devices.
-He also introduced a complex artistic style that challenged shaped the compositional approach of Broadway musicals.
+He also introduced a complex artistic style that challenged and shaped the compositional approach of Broadway musicals.
 He was also noted for using classical forms, such as imitative counterpoint (Fugue for Tinhorns in Guys and Dolls).

 Loesser won the 1950 Academy Award for Best Original Song for "Baby, It's Cold Outside."
 He was nominated four more times: